My Quiet Kitchen

 • maple syrup - for flavor and additional sweetness; since brown rice syrup is fairly mellow, these two liquid sweeteners work together to create the perfect amount of sweetness.

-• smooth almond butter - or another nut or seed butter you love
+• smooth almond butter - or another nut or seed butter you love.
+Sunbutter works well for a nut-free option.

 • vanilla extract